 Over time my concentration gradually deepened.
 It took me about a year of regular practice to develop a steady ability to focus.
 That means that it’s usually easy to put my mind onto something (both in meditation and during the day) and it will stay there.
 It’s also easy enough to move my mind from one place to another when I want to.

 This is nothing really special.
 It happens to everyone who learns how to meditate and practices fairly consistently for a length of time.
 But it feels nice.
 It’s actually an enjoyable experience to drop into a deep level of concentration.
-Concentration becomes something that takes very little effort, in fact in meditation texts it’s often called “practised ease”.
+Concentration becomes something that takes very little effort, in fact, in meditation texts, it’s often called “practiced ease”.

-These three trainings, Concentration, Insight and Natural Morality each help the other to develop.
+These three pieces of training, Concentration, Insight, and Natural Morality each help the other to develop.
 They are all connected.